-Determining whether a business has created a tax presence in another territory (new country) requires consideration to the facts of the situation and to:
+Determining whether a business has created a tax presence in that (new country) requires consideration to the facts of the situation and to:

 As with all things tax, it is often useful to glean some local insight as to how the legislation and international agreements are actually put into practice by the tax authorities.

-To keep things simple, the tax authorities around the world operate the same rules and principles and apply these consistently for all taxes… if only that were the case!
+To keep things simple, the tax authorities within the EU operate the same rules and principles and apply these consistently for all taxes… if only that were the case!

-Unfortunately, in reality, the rules for when a taxable presence is established differs by tax; by territory and by agreement, so it can be a minefield for businesses to navigate without specialist support.
+Unfortunately, in reality, the rules for when a taxable presence is established differs by tax; by country and by agreement, so it can be a minefield for businesses to navigate without specialist support.

-There are some fairly widely adopted approaches, which we have explored below, but it is imperative that in any foray into international activities the nuances of each new country are considered against the facts of the particular activities.
+There are some fairly widely adopted approaches, which we have explored below, but it is imperative that in any foray into the EU the nuances of each new country are considered against the facts of the particular activities.

 Where a permanent establishment (PE) is created, obligations to register for local corporate income taxes, file returns and pay taxes usually follow.

-Whilst each territory will have its own local rules, many territories adopt the OECD model tax treaty for their agreements.
+Whilst each country will have its own local rules, many territories adopt the OECD model tax treaty for their agreements.
 Under the OECD model, a PE can include (but is not limited to):

 Certain activities such as storing and displaying goods, and activities of a preparatory or auxiliary nature are frequently excluded from creating a PE where these activities are conducted in isolation.

-A dependent agent can also create a PE where they are acting on behalf of the overseas company and habitually exercise authority to conclude contracts in the name of the overseas company.
+A dependent agent can also create a PE where they are acting on behalf of the UK company and habitually exercise authority to conclude contracts in the name of the UK company.

 In our experience this is commonly where we see most issues arising, as these arrangements are often detected late – perhaps as the authority of an individual evolves over time.

 With the moral shift over recent years to ensuring companies that trade internationally do not avoid tax or reduce their tax burden by shifting profits between territories, the OECD has set out a global framework - BEPS (Base Erosion and Profit Shifting) of various preventative actions.